|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 |Tax residency / Domicile according to domestic law||Persons are deemed to be tax residents in Portugal for tax purposes if:

-• They have been in Portugal for 183 days or more, continuously or not, in 12 month period;
+• they have been in Portugal for 183 days or more, continuously or not, in a 12-month period;

-• Having been in Portugal for less than 183 days in a 12 month period, they maintain a residency fit for permanent living;
+• having been in Portugal for less than 183 days in a 12 months period, they maintain a residency fit for permanent living;

-A person will be regarded as resident in Portugal if any of the above conditions are met.
+A person will be regarded as resident in Portugal if any of the above conditions is met.

 • Any form of remuneration for public service or position;